Big Crunch: Overview

 Experimental evidence in the late 1990s and early 2000s (namely the observation of distant supernovas as standard candles; and the well-resolved mapping of the cosmic microwave background) led to the conclusion that the expansion of the universe is not being slowed by gravity but is instead accelerating.
 The 2011 Nobel Prize in Physics was awarded to researchers who contributed to this discovery.

+A 2025 study predicted a future Big Crunch using a dark-energy model.

-The Big Crunch hypothesis also leads into another hypothesis known as the Big Bounce, in which after the big crunch destroys the universe, it does a sort of bounce, causing another big bang.
+The Big Crunch hypothesis also leads into another hypothesis known as the Big Bounce, in which after the big crunch destroys the universe, it begins a new expansionary epoch, causing another big bang.
 This could potentially repeat forever in a phenomenon known as a cyclic universe.

 History

 Richard Bentley, a churchman and scholar, sent a letter to Isaac Newton in preparation for a lecture on Newton's theories and the rejection of atheism:

 If we're in a finite universe and all stars attract each other together, would they not all collapse to a singular point, and if we're in an infinite universe with infinite stars, would infinite forces in every direction not affect all of those stars?

 This question is known as Bentley's paradox, an early predecessor of the Big Crunch.
 It is now known, however, that stars move around and are not static.